huynhicode/design-system-guide/docs/design-system-project/documenting-a-design-system.md

   - documenting a design system
 ---

-## Documentation tools
+## Documentation tools and technologies

 There are many options available for documentating design systems.
-Below are a few:
+Here are a few to consider:

 ### [Confluence](https://www.atlassian.com/software/confluence)

 - Part of Atlassian suite of products.
-- Alows for syncing with Jira and Figma.
+- Allows for syncing with Jira and Figma.
-- Check out this design system [template](https://www.atlassian.com/software/confluence/templates/design-system).
+- Check out their design system [template](https://www.atlassian.com/software/confluence/templates/design-system).

 ### [Docusaurus](https://docusaurus.io/)